Curated Luxury Properties · Balearic Islands · 33 Stays

 How many guests can luxury villas in Balearic Islands accommodate?

-Villas in the collection typically sleep between 4 and 14 guests, covering everything from intimate retreats for couples to large family or group gatherings.
-Properties with six or more bedrooms often include separate guest annexes or poolside casitas, giving larger parties both shared social spaces and genuine privacy.
+Villas in our collection typically sleep between two and fourteen guests.
+Intimate one or two-bedroom fincas suit couples, while larger estates with six or more bedrooms work well for extended families and groups of friends.
+Several properties also include separate guest annexes or casitas, giving larger parties both togetherness and privacy.

 How do you get to Balearic Islands?